drodil/codetutor.vim/README.md

 ## HOWTO

-Just open up the codetutor.vim with (of course) vim (to be clear, run
+Just open up the codetutor with (of course) vim (to be clear, run
-command: 'vim codetutor.vim').
+command: 'vim codetutor').
 If you are missing installation of vim I suggest you install it first :grin:

 ## TODO